abhitej1216/landing-page/README.md

-# landing-page
+# contact page
-landing page of a gym website
+contact page of a gym website